OctopusDeploy/blog/blog/2017-11/octopus-v4-create-deployments.md

  - New Releases
 ---

+This post is a part of our Octopus 4.0 blog series.
+Follow it on our [blog](https://octopus.com/blog) or our [twitter](https://twitter.com/octopusdeploy) feed.

+---

-While working on Octopus v4, many pages were essentially a direct port to the new look-and-feel.
+While working on the UI-refresh for Octopus 4.0, many pages were essentially a direct port to the new look-and-feel.
 But there were a few where we took the opportunity to re-think the design.

 One of the latter was the page to create a deployment.